 Unfortunately, I couldn’t find an organic listing that didn’t use their company name in their SEO title so I chose a Google Ad.
 Green Roofs Direct conveys the features and benefits to the visitor rather than providing information about the company.
 It’s helpful, informative and makes good use of keywords.

 So, how do can you make sure that your SEO titles and meta descriptions are click-worthy?

-First, look at your competitors, especially those who are paying for Ads.
-Your competitors have chosen those keywords carefully and are paying for each click, so they are likely to be lucrative.
+First, look at your competitors, especially those who are paying for Google Ads.
+Your competitors have chosen those keywords carefully and are paying for each click, so they’re likely to be lucrative.

-Second, use Yoast to check that your titles and descriptions don’t run over the character limit.
-However, Yoast sometimes allows too many characters, so check the SERP results manually.
+Second, use your WordPress SEO plugin to check that your titles and descriptions don’t run over the character limit.
+Don’t forget to check the SERP results manually.